Ad5001/DockerBashOOP/README.md

 ### Documentation

-You can generate the documentation using my [bash DocGenerator](https://git.ad5001.eu/Ad5001/DocGenerator).
+You can generate the documentation using my [BashDocGenerator](https://git.ad5001.eu/Ad5001/BashDocGenerator).

 ### How to use